Recap: Buffy The Vampire Slayer S 7 E 18 Dirty Girls

 Faith: Whoa.
 Memory Lane.
 Same old house.

 Buffy: Yeah, well, every piece of furniture's been destroyed and replaced since you left, so, actually, new house.

 - Leeroy Jenkins: Giles wants to study this new enemy before charging in.
 Buffy wants to attack with large numbers, in the hope Caleb won't be expecting this — Faith has certainly no objection to the idea.

-- Let's You and Him Fight: A quite amusing variation, where Spike and Faith fight because she's unaware of the others Heel-Face Turn.
+- Let's You and Him Fight: A quite amusing variation, where Spike and Faith fight because each is unaware of the other's Heel-Face Turn.